wilsonmar/wilsonmar.github.io/_posts/2017-03-01-encrypt-all.md

 3. <a href="#CMK_using_TF">Create a CMK Encryption Key using Terraform</a>
 4. <a href="#CMK_using_API">Create a CMK Encryption Key using a Python program</a> calling the <a target="_blank" href="https://docs.aws.amazon.com/kms/latest/APIReference/Welcome.html">KMS API</a>

+1. <a href="#Encrypt_text_using_API">Encrypt text using CLI</a>

-5. Create an S3 bucket with CloudTrail logging functions
+1. Create an S3 bucket with CloudTrail logging functions
-6. Use an encryption key to encrypt data stored in a S3 bucket
+1. Use an encryption key to encrypt data stored in a S3 bucket

-7. Monitor encryption key usage using CloudTrail
+1. Monitor encryption key usage using CloudTrail
-8. Manage encryption keys for users and roles
+1. Manage encryption keys for users and roles
 <br /><br />